Skip to main content

 Kim Springer, Chief, Business Administration

-NJDEP Fish and Wildlife is a professional, environmental organization dedicated to the protection, management and wise use of the state’s fish and wildlife resources.
+NJDEP Fish & Wildlife is a professional, environmental organization dedicated to the protection, management and wise use of the state’s fish and wildlife resources.

 New Jersey Fish and Game Council